GenderMagProject/dc/README.md

-**IMPORTANT NOTES**

-* Do NOT modify any of the following files unless you're doing so via Git and dcdev:
-  - functions.php
-  - index.php
-  - stylesheet.css
-  - README.txt
-  - Any of the top-level PNG files (e.g., ls-black.png)

-* **If you're MMB**, ignore the note above and see "How to Modify Other Files", below.

-* It IS OK to directly add/remove/modify any subfolders on the server (subfolders of the "dc" folder).

 # GenderMag Design Catalog

-The purpose of the design catalog is to provide ideas for making software user interfaces inclusive to more cognitive styles.
+The purpose of the design catalog (http://gendermag.org/dc/) is to provide ideas for making software user interfaces inclusive to more cognitive styles.

+## About this Repository

+*dcdev* is the repository for the GenderMag Design Catalog dev site: http://gendermag.org/dcdev/.

+## How to Modify Existing Catalog Files
+1. Clone this repository to your local machine.
+2. Modify files as needed, commit, push to origin.
+3. See "Deploying Changes to Live Site", below.

 ## How to Add to the Catalog
-1. Access guille.eecs.oregonstate.edu\dept_www\research_www\gendermag\dc
-2. Create a new folder.
+1. Create a new folder.
 The name of the folder is the name that will appear on the website.
-3. Add these files to the folder:
+2. Add these files to the folder:
 	- cats.txt (the non-facet categories the design goes in, one per line. options: survey, opensource, website)
 	- problem.txt (why the design isn't inclusive to some cognitive styles)
 	- solution.txt (how the design tries to solve the problem)
 	- facets.txt (one facet per line, use these abbreviations: m, cse, atr, ips, ls)
 	- zoom_before.png (what the design looked like before it was changed; png or jpg; other image formats might also work)
 	- zoom_after.png (what the design looked like after it was changed; png or jpg; other image formats might also work)
-4. See rubric below for more guidance
+3. See rubric below for more guidance

 ### Facets Cheat Sheet
 * m - Motivation